 Costs of a security audit / penetration test can vary considerably, depending on the project size, and often what the clients scope or objectives are.
 Each test is quoted for once a full understanding of all the aims and objectives from the client have been made clear.
 Typically a pen test works on a per IP basis, and depending on how many IPs and the potential services operating on the IP, prices can range from £1500-£2500.
 Bigger companies with multiple IPs that need testing often receive a better price per IP because they are awarding more work to the penetration testing company.

+Ethical hacking, done how it’s supposed to be, using the latest in testing technology and techniques.
 We are proud to have developed many of our own penetration testing tools, which gives us a competitive advantage when detecting system vulnerabilities.
 We have access to huge security vulnerability databases and unique private Proof of Concept (PoC) attack frameworks developed by our engineers in-house.
 We offer both automated and manual testing techniques for all computer platforms.
 Please make an enquiry to discuss how we can help you meet your security requirements.